kramerProject/mba-cloud-mod3-practice-bitfinex/README.md

 kubectl apply -f manifests/
 ```

-10. Connect your local port with the container running on kubernets
+10. Connect your local port with the container running on kubernetes

 ```
 kubectl port-forward pod/mycoins -n site 5000:5000